interlock-network/interlock-docs/whitepaper.md

     <td>708584137</td>
   </tr>
   </table>

+ Interlock mints a maximum of 1 billion tokens, and pledges to spend _at least_ 20% of revenue to buy-back tokens.

 ### Staking and Earning
 Even though we touched on it earlier, we feel it bears repeating under